swolemonkey/OceanView-v2/docs/onnx-promotion.md

 The ONNX model promotion system allows for:

-1. **Tracking multiple model versions**: Every ONNX model is registered in the database with a unique version ID.
+1. **Tracking multiple model versions**: Every ONNX model is registered in the database with a unique ID.
 2. **Seamless promotion**: Models can be promoted to be the active production model without code changes or redeployments.
 3. **Automatic evaluation**: Weekly retraining includes automatic evaluation and promotion of better-performing models.
 4. **Fallback safety**: If a model file is missing, the system falls back to a default model.